 26. Keep the pet snug and safe on a leash or harness

 Your pet can get overexcited or frightened during a train ride.
 Consider keeping them on a leash for easier control.
 Even so, consider the comfort and safety of your emotional support animal when using restraints.
 Treats and positive reinforcement could work better.

 27. The floor could be much safer

 It is easier to keep your animal in control and reduce their risk for motion sickness if they sit on the floor.
 This is also for the comfort of fellow passengers who may have allergies or general dislike for pets.
 Lay down some blankets or anything similar for your pet to sit comfortably.

 Your pet will need a break from the long hours of sitting.
 Get them off the train for a short walk at station stops.
 Don’t go too far, though.
 You might get left behind if you miss the departure time.
 Notify the conductor in advance.

-Get your ESA letter by clicking the button below!
+Register your cat or dog as ESA now by clicking the button below!

 29. Keep the pet hydrated for the rest of the trip

 Hopefully, you packed plenty of water and snacks.
 It’s not advisable to feed your pet on transit, but that’s what stops are for.
 Keep your animal well hydrated.